Swift Mentorship Program

 Date Event

-The mentee interest survey is not an application; but rather it will tell the Diversity in Swift workgroup about your technical interests and learning goals, which will be used to help match you with a suitable mentor.
+The mentee interest survey is not an application; but rather it will tell the Contributor Experience workgroup about your technical interests and learning goals, which will be used to help match you with a suitable mentor.
 Although the survey won’t be evaluated like an application, the workgroup may not be able to match every interested mentee if there aren’t enough mentors, or if none of the mentors are equipped to help with your specific learning goals.

 The Swift Mentorship Program is also a leadership opportunity for veteran community members, particularly if they are already an open-source project maintainer or frequent contributor.
 If you’re passionate about lowering the barrier to entry for new contributors in our community, please consider getting involved as a mentor!